HackYourFuture-CPH/node.js/week1/exercise-template/readme.md

 | `/educations`
 | `/skills`

-Now, running `npm test` should result in a few tests passing.
+After creating those routes, take a look at the [test report endpoint](http://localhost:3000/test-report) again, and notice that there are now tests passing.

 Next, start adding information in the HTML of the specific routes to match these descriptions.